 Donousa (also spelled Donoussa) is a small island in the Cyclades, in the Aegean sea.
-It is right in front of Naxos (only 16km) and is in the route to Amorgós (25km), our next stop after four and a half days.
+It is right in front of Naxos (only 16km) and is on the route to Amorgós (25km), which was our next stop after four and a half days.

 When we say Donousa is a tiny island we really mean it: its area is only 13.75 square kilometers.
 There are around 180 inhabitants in summer and less than 100 in winter.
 There are no official numbers about how many travelers go there, but we have a hunch that it’s not more than 300 each day.

-In the Greek mythology, Donousa was the place where Dionisios took Cretan princess Ariadna in order to protect her from the anger of her father Minos (other version says Dionisios took her away from Theseus, the Minotaur myth hero).
+In Greek mythology, Donousa was the place where Dionisios took Cretan princess Ariadna in order to protect her from the anger of her father Minos (another version says Dionisios took her away from Theseus, the Minotaur myth hero).
 During the Roman era, Donousa was a place of banishment.
-It was voided by the Barbarians.
 Then it was later used as a pirate base.
 And, finally, Greek authorities didn´t really pay much attention to it.
 Until recently Donousa was a lost paradise bathed in an emerald sea.

 How to get to Donousa

 Being so small, Donousa obviously doesn’t have an airport and the only way to get there is navigating.
 Donousa is less than 300 km from Athens, which means around 7 hours in the only ferry route available from the Capital.
 Our journey started in the Greek Capital, a couple of days before.
-If you are wondering if it’s worth to visit Athens, please do visit it.
-Athens is worth a visit not only in summer and also as a solo female traveller.
+If you are wondering if it’s worth visiting Athens, please do visit it.
+Athens is worth a visit not only in summer and also as a solo female traveler.

-Besides the cold wind and our zombie state, the ferry itself is not bad at all.
+Besides the cold wind and our zombie state for having onboarded around 6am, the ferry itself is not bad at all.
 There is a café with a big offer of pastries, sandwiches, and beverages.
 There is also a burger cafeteria that opens around 10 am.
-Against what we expected, prices are not outrageously expensive.
+Against what we expected, prices were not outrageously expensive.

 But what amazed us more during the ferry trip was the number of travelers taking their dogs with them.
 At a certain point, we watched a dog-barking opera, which was quite fun.